reliforp/reli-prof/README.md

 [![Coverage Status](https://coveralls.io/repos/github/sj-i/php-profiler/badge.svg?branch=0.5.x)](https://coveralls.io/github/sj-i/php-profiler?branch=0.5.x)
 ![Psalm coverage](https://shepherd.dev/github/sj-i/php-profiler/coverage.svg?)

-php-profiler is a sampling profiler (or a VM state inspector) written in PHP.
+Reli is a sampling profiler (or a VM state inspector) written in PHP.
 It can read information about running PHP script from outside of the process.
 It's a stand alone CLI tool, so target programs don't need any modifications.
+The former name of this tool was sj-i/php-profiler (We are in the process of changing the name right now).

-# What can I use this for?
+## What can I use this for?
 - Detecting and visualizing bottlenecks in PHP scripts
   - It provides not only at the function level of profiling but also at line level or opcode level resolution
 - Profiling without accumulated overhead even when a lot of fast functions called as this is a sampling profiler (see the links below, tideways, xhprof, and the profiler of xdebug, many profilers have this overhead)